Blue Devil (DC Comics): Blue Demon and later alliances

-During the Underworld Unleashed event, Blue Devil is approached by the demon Neron, who is known for offering Faustian bargains to heroes and villains alike.
+During the Underworld Unleashed storyline, Blue Devil is approached by the demon Neron, who is known for offering Faustian bargains to heroes and villains alike.
 Neron offers Cassidy, who is increasingly bored with superheroics, the chance to finally be the famous actor he had always wanted to be.
 As payment, Neron sends Cassidy to destroy an unmanned electrical substation in the desert.
 Believing it to be a relatively harmless act, having checked that nobody was working that night and a relay station would kick in to carry the load, Blue Devil complies and inadvertently causes the death of Marla Bloom, Eddie Bloomberg's aunt, as the resulting power outage causes a crash that kills her.
 The story of his personal loss is enough to attract several movie offers.

-Blaming Neron for Marla's death, Cassidy is able to partly foil the demon's short-term plans, but he dies in the process.
-Cassidy's death is short-lived, as he is quickly revived, but this time as a true demon.
-This renders him unable to set foot on consecrated ground without bursting into flame.
+Blaming Neron for Marla's death, Cassidy foils the demon's short-term plans but dies in the process.
+Cassidy is quickly revived, but this time as a true demon, and is unable to set foot on consecrated ground without bursting into flame.

 Blue Devil joins the Justice League again, until his second death at the hands of Mist, who showers him with holy water.
 Blue Devil is resurrected again by Sebastian Faust, who hopes to gain his assistance restarting the fires of Hell during the Day of Judgment storyline.
 Blue Devil has a chance to confront Nebiros, empowered by a magic trident seemingly given by the King of Lies himself.
 Blue Devil stalls Nebiros, stripping him of his trident and allowing Firestorm to deal the killing blow; back on Earth, the other heroes of the Sentinels of Magic save the world.

-Blue Devil joins the Sentinels of Magic and becomes Faust's partner, but it is an uneasy partnership.
-In an apparent act of kindness, Faust restores Blue Devil's freedom by restoring his last missing bone.
+Blue Devil joins the Sentinels of Magic and begins an uneasy partnership with Faust.
+Faust restores Blue Devil's freedom by restoring his last missing bone.
 Blue Devil sacrifices his life fighting Hermes Trismegistus, but as a true devil he returns to life again.
-He is tasked to roam the Earth with Lucifer's Trident sending escaped demons back to Hell.
+He is tasked to roam the Earth with Lucifer's Trident, sending escaped demons back to Hell.